Cale-Torino/Cale-Torino/README.md

 Check out my archive profile at: https://github.com/Cale-Torino-the-2nd

-#### A Software development enthusiast :octocat: , Ham radio enthusiast :radio: and electronics enthusiast :electric_plug: .
+#### A software development :octocat:, Ham radio :radio: and electronics :electric_plug: enthusiast.

-- I enjoy working on web based projects and creating websites.
+- I enjoy being creative and working on web based projects such as creating websites and custom central management systems.
-- I like tinkering with all kinds of electronics ( microcontrollers, FPGAs etc.)
+- Tinkering with all kinds of electronics ( microcontrollers, FPGAs etc.)
-- I love the precision of electronics.
-I'm always happy to learn new things and I'm a self taught programmer.
+- The precision of electronics is something that intrigues me.
+As a self-taught programmer, I get a thrill out of learning and improving my abilities and skills.

 ---